jimbo8098/windows-docker-role/README.md

 windows-docker-role
 =========

-This role installs Docker on a Windows server using the officially supported methods provided at https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server
+This role installs Docker on a Windows server using the officially supported methods provided at https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server. *Note that Windows requires a reboot following the installation of the Containers feature and this rike reboots the server if necessary.*

 Requirements
 ------------